sfbarts/Pixela-Manager/README.md

 It was built using Python 3.10 and PyQt6

 ## Usage
-At the moment, Pixela Manager can be run using python or in windows downloading the app file.
+At the moment, Pixela Manager can only be run using python and it only has been tested in a windows environment.

 ### Using Python
 1. Fork the project